The official blog of the Lung Institute.

 Bringing the COPD Treatment Guidelines Together for Your Best Health

 With COPD diagnosis, assessment, management of COPD and flare-ups, you and your doctor will be able to develop the best treatment plan for you.
 We hope that following these COPD treatment guidelines and learning more about your options are helpful.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease, feel free to contact us at (800) 729-3065 to learn more about your stem cell treatment options.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease, feel free to contact us at (800) 729-3065 to learn more about your cellular therapy options.